garymsx/xsm-vscode-extension/en/imports/README.md

 - [bios.xsm](./xsm/msx/bios.xsm)

   This file defines the BIOS for the MAIN ROM.
-  It also defines inline functions that can be called directly from DOS via inter-slot calls.
+  It also defines inline functions that can be called directly from DOS through inter-slot calls.

 - [extbios.xsm](./xsm/msx/extbios.xsm)